Automattic/wp-calypso/client/components/data/query-theme/README.md

-Query Themes
+Query Theme
 ============

-Query Themes is a React component used in managing the fetching of themes queries.
+Query Theme is a React component used in managing the fetching of individual theme objects.

 ## Usage